 It took months of ups and downs to isolate some of my triggers whether it was food, environmental, or relationships, yet I still don’t know them all.
 In August 2016 I was diagnosed with Lyme Disease, but truthfully my diagnosis didn’t change much more than adding another medication to the list and allowing me to focus my research efforts.
 Basically from years of having Lyme disease left untreated in my body, it has manifested and severely disrupted my immune system causing these reactions.
 It can no longer allowing it to distinguish right from wrong.
 I avoid my known triggers, but it often tends to overreact at its leisure regardless of what I do.

-I am incredibly thankful for the support of my family, my boyfriend, and friends throughout this part of my life and its entirety.
+I am incredibly thankful for the support of my family, my boyfriend, and friends throughout this part of my life and its entirety as well as the health care practitioners who have helped in every way they could.
 I am grateful for every single person who has chosen to stay a part of my life as it has evolved.
 I only hope that as the years pass we continue to learn and grow through the life’s challenges together and become our best selves.
 I know that my journey will be full of ups and downs, but I also know that yours will be too.

 Today, I am stronger.
 I carry around bags of medications and supplements everywhere I go.
 I am on 34 different medications and supplements, seeing 4 main doctors, 12 other health care practitioners, and have had 18 anaphylactic episodes in the last year and a half.
 I travel regularly to appointments in Calgary and Edmonton for care I couldn’t find in BC.
 I am on wait lists (1-2years) for both a Lyme Disease Specialist in Calgary and the Women’s Complex Chronic Disease Clinic in Vancouver.
 I get tired easily and am almost always in pain, some days more than others, but I look back and can’t believe the progress I have made not only in my health, but also as a person.
 Now when I relapse and have to submit to being carried to the bathroom or rushed to ER, I know that is won’t last forever.
 My immune complications and treatment protocols constantly change and I am just trying to continue to find a balance with medication, diet, exercise, mentality and to live fully when I am well enough to.